tecoevo/tecoevo.github.io/pages/grouptalk.md

 - we meet at **0900** (hopefully in person) and also in zoom (link is in the calendar hybrid format)
 - assume that the audience is totally unaware of your project so choose the topic carefully
-- the timeframe is 30 mins so spilt the time according to your choice but do not overrun
+- the timeframe is _30_ mins so spilt the time according to your choice but do not overrun
 - if interesting questions or answers emerge during the talk make sure to keep them short given the time frame, one can then get back to the person after the meeting: getting feedback, help and developing connections is definitely the point.
+- Talks can be on different categories, such as: Own Research (OwR), Others Research (OtR), Journal Club (JC), Soft Skills (SSk), Cross-Projects (CPr), Future Planning (FP).

 ### 2025